-The amounts you show at a are the total income you received that was subject to a voluntary agreement to withhold tax and include the tax withheld.
+The amounts you show at E and F are the total income you received that was subject to a voluntary agreement to withhold tax and include the tax withheld.
 You will be able to calculate this amount from your completed payment summary schedule.

-STEP 1 Add up all the Gross payment amounts on your completed payment summary schedule that have a V in the TYPE box derived from primary production activities.
-Write the total at item P8 on page 2 of your schedule.
+STEP 1 Add up all the Gross payment amounts on your completed payment summary schedule, derived from primary production activities, that have a V in the TYPE box.
+Write the total at E item P8 on page 2 of your schedule.
 Do not show cents.

-STEP 2 Add up all the Gross payment amounts on your completed payment summary schedule that have a V in the TYPE box derived from non-primary production activities.
+STEP 2 Add up all the Gross payment amounts on your completed payment summary schedule, derived from non-primary production activities, that have a V in theTYPE box.
 Write the total at F. Do not show cents.